SAP-archive/cloud-sample-spaceflight-hana/docs/ex0_prerequisite_steps.md

     13:41:44 (Builder) Build of /cloud-samples-spaceflight-hana/db completed successfully.
     ```

-1. Scroll to the very top of the console output and you will see output similar to the following:
+1. Scroll to the very top of the console and you will see output similar to the following:

-    ```
+    ```plain_text
     14:00:09 (Builder) Build of "/cloud-samples-spaceflight-hana/db" started.
     14:00:34 (DIBuild) Build of "/cloud-samples-spaceflight-hana/db" in progress.
     14:00:35 (DIBuild) Service provisioning for module: '/db'